cpbirch/balls/README.md

 	You cannot override cctray url.
 You can still do custom include/exclude from browser.

+### Security
+	Well not really.
+Just a workaround.

+	It is only needed if your CI server requires username/password.
+Ignore otherwise.

+	1. Create resources/config/username file.
+	2. Create resources/config/password file.
+	3. Start the radiator server and delete the files afterwords.

+	The server keeps things in memory and uses it to send requests to CI server.
+	So, if you need to restart radiator server again, the credential files will need to exist at time of startup.

+	Note: Only tested with Go CI Server.

 ### Sounds

 Sounds are played on 2 different events.